Washira/next-strapi-blog/README.md

 ## Setting Up The Frontend

-Next we need to switch to our `/frontend` directory and create our `.env` file and paste in the following.
+Next we need to switch to our `/frontend` directory and create our `.env` or `.env.local` file and paste in the following.

 ```bash
 STRAPI_API_TOKEN=YOUR_STRAPI_API_TOKEN